siyangbi/nodedock/README.md

 clone this repo into your own disk

-Try for the following commond
+Try for the following command

 `docker-machine version`